-Search engine optimization (SEO) is something that no business can afford to overlook in 2019.
+Search engine optimization (SEO) is something that no small business can afford to overlook in 2020.
 But with the ever-increasing complexity of Google’s algorithm, and a million different experts giving their opinion on what you need to do to rank higher, how can you establish what you really need to do?
-Here, we take a look at five fantastic tips for improving you SEO, and the lessons for how to make them work for you.
+Here, we take a look at five small business SEO tips, and the lessons for how to make them work for you.

 1. Focus on page speed